Sparkling Wines

 Natural sparkling wines are mainly made from white grapes, but can also be made from red or gray varieties, always grown in natural and responsible ways.
 That is to say, they are cultivated according to the principles of organic and biodynamic agriculture, with manual harvesting, without synthetic pesticides and with reduced doses of added sulphites in the cellar.
 These are natural wines which have the specific characteristic of being sparkling, that is to say having a controlled saturation of carbon dioxide giving rise to the presence of bubbles, and therefore effervescence.
 Numerous sparkling wine profiles are represented according to regions, soils, climates and varieties grown, and especially according to appellations.

-Production of natural sparkling wines, or pet nat
+Production of natural sparkling wines, or pet'nat

 Natural sparkling wines are most often made using the direct pressing principle.
 The white, red or gray grapes grown according to biodynamic principles are picked by hand in the morning once optimal maturity has been obtained in order to preserve the physical and taste integrity of the berries and avoid oxidation phenomena.
 The latter are incorporated without adding sulphites in a press (pneumatic or vertical) with or without their stalks, and are directly pressed under mechanical action.
 This operation aims to extract the juice from the grape berries, more or less intensely and for more or less time depending on the desired wine profile.